On Shafarevich-Tate groups and analytic ranks in families of modular forms, I. Hida families: Galois representations and Hida families

 \subsection{Galois representations attached to modular forms}

 Let $f\in S_k(\Gamma_0(M),\chi)$ be a normalized eigenform of weight $k\geq2$, level $M\geq3$ and character $\chi$, whose $q$-expansion will be denoted by

 Let $\Q_f\defeq\Q\bigl(a_n(f)\mid n\geq1\bigr)$ be the Hecke field of $f$, \emph{i.e.}, the subfield of $\C$ that is generated over $\Q$ by the Fourier coefficients of $f$.
-It is well known that $\Q_f$ is a number field and that the $a_n(f)$ are algebraic integers.
-Let $p$ be a prime number and fix a prime $\p$ of $\Q_f$ above $p$.
+It is well known that $\Q_f$ is a number field and that $a_n(f)$ is an algebraic integer for all $n\geq1$; let $\cO_{\Q_f}$ be the ring of integers of $\Q_f$.
+The Fourier coefficients of $f$ generate an order $\cO_f$ in $\cO_{\Q_f}$.
+Let $p$ be a prime number and fix a prime $\p$ of $\Q_f$ above $p$; by a slight abuse of notation, we write $\p$ also for the prime (actually, maximal) ideal of $\cO_f$ under $\p$.
 Deligne has attached to $f$ a $\p$-adic representation $V_{f,\p}$ of $G_\Q$ (\cite{Del-Bourbaki}), which is $2$-dimensional over the completion $\Q_{f,\p}$ of $\Q_f$ at $\p$, unramified outside $Mp$ and, by a result of Ribet (\cite[Theorem 2.3]{ribet}), irreducible.

-Two ``normalizations'' of Deligne's representation are naturally available; in order to avoid any ambiguity, we specify the one that we use in this paper.
-Denote by $\mathfrak H_k(\Gamma_1(M))$ the Hecke algebra acting on $S_k(\Gamma_1(M))$.
+Two ``normalizations'' of Deligne's representation are naturally available; in order to avoid any ambiguity, we specify the one we use in this paper.
+Denote by $\mathfrak H_k(\Gamma_1(M))$ the Hecke algebra over $\Z$ acting on $S_k(\Gamma_1(M))$.
 The eigenform $f$ comes equipped with a $\Q$-algebra homomorphism

 whose image is $\Q_f$, hence $\Q_f$ is naturally endowed with an $\mathfrak H_k(\Gamma_1(M))$-algebra structure.
 Following Deligne's construction, and in light of Nekov\'a\v{r}'s definition of Heegner cycles (\cite{Nek}), we set